xasos/siri-for-mac/README.md

-# ideas
+# yclist
-random ideas and things I want to learn
+The original [YC List] stopped being updated, so I update it here.